-A beautiful 7.5 km walking track through subtropical rainforest brings visitors to a natural swimming hole at the base of the waterfall, although you don’t have to do the full loop to reach the base.
+A beautiful 7.5 km loop walk through subtropical rainforest brings visitors to a natural swimming hole at the base of the waterfall, although you don’t have to do the full loop to reach the base.

 How to Get There

 If you’re driving in from the south (and also from Mullumbimby), turn into Coopers Creek Rd from Repentance Creek Road.
 Turn left into Minyon Falls Rd until you get to an intersection.

-Turn left to visit the Minyon Grass picnic area (see further below), or keep going straight to go to the official Minyon Falls picnic area and lookout (see map).
+At this intersection, turn left to visit the Minyon Grass picnic area (see further below), or keep going straight to go to the official Minyon Falls picnic area and lookout (see map location).

 Otherwise, if you’re driving in from the north, follow Nightcap Range Rd and turn into Minyon Falls Rd which leads to the picnic area.

 Please note that due to widespread and severe flooding, Nightcap National Park is currently closed so that necessary repair work can be undertaken.
 See the National Parks website for the latest updates.